okozelsk/NET/Readme.md

 [Anthony Bagnall, Jason Lines, William Vickers and Eamonn Keogh, The UEA & UCR Time Series Classification Repository, www.timeseriesclassification.com](https://timeseriesclassification.com) site and State Machine usually achieves very similar results to the best classification algorithms referenced on the website.

+### Code examples (2. menu choice)
+The "Hello World" example shows how to learn Feed Forward Network component to solve boolean algebra.

+### Code examples (3. menu choice)
+Example shows how to setup State Machine from scratch.

-### Code examples (2, 3, ... choices)
+### Code examples (4, ... menu choices)
-Several examples showing how to use State Machine (currently under construction).
+Several examples show how to simply setup State Machine using State Machine Designer component.
-If necessary, examples use Examples sub-folder relative to the location of the executable DemoConsoleApp.exe.

 ### Data format for the demo application
 Input data is standardly located in the Data sub-folder relative to the location of the executable DemoConsoleApp.exe.
 Data is expected in csv format and data delimiter can be a tab, semicolon or comma character.